Join our growing number of Supporting Congregations! Scroll down for more information.

 - Supporting congregations are giving an average of $3,000 a year to support Luther Classical College.
 Some give more, some less according to their ability and circumstance.
 We welcome and are thankful for any amount that fits within a congregation’s budget!

-- Pledging four years of support will help the congregation see and be involved in the college’s growth in these first exciting years.
+- Pledging multiple years of support will help the congregation see and be involved in the college’s growth in these first exciting years.

-- Pledging four years of support gives the college the ability to set its budget more firmly and go forward with the building needed before classes can start.
+- Pledging multiple years of support gives the college the ability to set its budget more firmly ahead of its first classes in 2025.

 Why Casper, WY?